 Winston paused.
 More than once when at work, he had felt that one of the users he was analysing was in fact himself.
 His duality of memory enabled him to hold an objective and a subjective view of a situation simultaneously.
 He could see himself, the analyst, and himself, the subject, as two distinct entities.
 To Fa-bo, only the former was seen an important.
 Personal perceptions were transient and subjective, and so suspect: what mattered was what the algorithms created and the systems recorded.
 These were permanent and objective records of human behaviour which could be used to control human behaviour in the future.

 In the background, the Sma-pho and the La-to continued their discordant chatter about the efficacy of supa-lax and the and the winders of the new Goo-go package.
 He found, when he was involved in his journal, that he could fade these away to something no more annoying than the buzzes of a bee and a wasp in the next room.

-He turned his face back to the notebook.
+He turned back to the notebook.

 “The world is divided into about 200 countries but each follows a very similar model to Brit-la, where I live.
 Four organisations; four ministries; and, irrespective of the official system of government, one figurehead to give a give a sense of unification.
 Here, this is Big Bo-Jo.”